 I wrote this post on the top protein powders while breastfeeding.
-This is the best lactation + nutritional powder that is awesome.
-And, this is the best protein powder if you aren’t as concerned with milk supply.
 Today, protein powders are full of clean, wholesome ingredients that offer amazing nutritional benefits for mamas, FAST.
 That is why I like protein powder as an option for helping you get more protein in your diet.
 Protein is going to help you feel full, support your muscles and new cell generation.
 This is a great post on how much protein you need to eat as a breastfeeding mom.

 Basically, every meal needs to have a high-quality protein source.
 I prefer lean proteins like chicken, ground turkey, fish, beans and of course, my protein powder.
 We have protein shakes for breakfast in my program, but I think eggs are a great way to go because you can add so many veggies in your scrambles.
 I also really like beans, particularly garbanzo beans for breastfeeding mamas because they can help with milk supply, and they have fiber, which I will talk about in the next rule.
 Protein needs to make up about 1/3 – 1/3 of your plate, to make things general.
 I have a plate ratio plan in my program too, which helps you stay on track no matter where you are.